Kairixir/proxmox-opentofu-k8s-from-scratch/README.md

-# Learning repo for bootstrapping Proxmox, OpenTofu, and k8s from ground up
+# Learning repo for setting up Proxmox, OpenTofu, and k8s from scratch

-Learning to bootstrap k8s using proxmox and opentofu
+Learning to setup k8s using proxmox and opentofu form scratch

 # Guidance